BackupTheBerlios/hjb-svn/trunk/docs/rst/administered-objects.rst

 HJB *always* accesses the Provider using JNDI.
-JNDI allows the provider's initial context to be configured using a hashtable of native type values; HJB allows these values to be supplied in a HTTP requests, so the presence of vendor's library jars on the classpath is HJB's only dependency on any given vendor.
+JNDI allows the provider's initial context to be configured using a hashtable of native type values; HJB supplies these values via HTTP, so the presence of vendor's library jars on the classpath is HJB's only dependency on any given vendor.

 In HJB, each Provider

-* has a unique name (the name has the same constraints a valid java identifier).
+* has a unique name (the name must be a valid java identifier).

-* is represented by a HTTP resource whose URL corresponds to the combination of the HJB runtime root URL and its name.
+* is represented by a HTTP resource whose URL corresponds to the combination of the HJB servlet root URL and its name.

 * is registered by sending a HTTP POST request to a registration URL.
 The registration URL is a child URL of the Provider resource